TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Approach

 \subsection{Syntax Error Fixer}

-\textit{Syntax Error Fixer} iteratively leverages LLM to fix the syntax errors in the target program.
-In particular, it iteratively goes through three steps, \ie{} (i) \textit{syntax validation}, (ii) \textit{fixing strategy planning}, and (iii) \textit{syntax patch generation}.

-\textbf{Syntax Validation.} In this step, \textit{Syntax Error Fixer} invokes external tools (\eg{} compilers for Java/C++ or interpreter for Python) to check the syntactic correctness of the target program.
-If no syntax errors are reported in this step, the target program would be passed to the next two agents (\ie{} \textit{Code Aligner} and \textit{Semantic Error Fixer}); otherwise, \textit{Syntax Error Fixer} proceeds to the following steps of \textit{fixing strategy planning} and \textit{patch generation}.
+\textit{Syntax Error Fixer} iteratively leverages LLM to fix the syntax errors in the target program through three steps, \ie{} (i) \textit{syntax validation}, (ii) \textit{fixing strategy planning}, and (iii) \textit{syntax patch generation}. \textit{Syntax validation} invokes external tools (\eg{} compilers for Java/C++ or an interpreter for Python) to check the syntactic correctness of the target program.
+If no syntax errors are found, the target program proceeds to the next agents; otherwise, the process moves to \textit{fixing strategy planning}, where error message is collected and converted into specific fix suggestions.
+As shown in Figure~\ref{fig:syntax_fix}, the fixing suggestion is generated by the LLM based on the collected error message.
+The underlying inspiration is that planning can enhance the effectiveness of LLM-based agents~\cite{rahardja2025can}.
+Based on the suggestion, \textit{syntax patch generation} prompts LLMs to create patches to fix the errors.

-\textbf{Fixing Strategy Planning.} As mentioned in previous research~\cite{Agent4SE}, planning can further boost LLM-based agents for better effectiveness.
-Therefore, instead of directly leveraging LLMs to generate patches, \textit{Syntax Error Fixer} first leverages LLMs to generate a plan of fixing strategies.
-As shown in Figure~\ref{fig:trans_syntax}, LLMs are prompted to briefly describe the fixing strategy in natural language.
-The buggy location is determined by parsing the error message generated in the step of syntax validation.

-\textbf{Syntax Patch Generation.} Based on the generated plan of fixing strategies, this step further prompts LLMs to generate concrete patches to fix the syntax error in the target program.

-The patched target program would further go to \textit{syntax validation} of the next iteration.
-The iterative process terminates when (i) there are no syntax errors or (ii) there are the same syntax errors occurring at the same buggy location as the previous iteration (to avoid being stuck in an endless loop).
+\textbf{Fixing workflow.} The patched target program would further go to \textit{syntax validation} of the next iteration.
+The iterative process terminates when (i) there are no syntax errors or (ii) the same syntax errors (via String comparison) occur at the same buggy location as the previous iteration (to prevent an infinite loop).
 Otherwise, if there are syntax errors different from the previous iteration, \ourtool{} continues the iterative fixing process.